otrv4/otrv4/otrv4.md

 ### Deniable Authenticated Key Exchange (DAKE)

-This section outlines the flow of the Deniable Authenticated Key Exchange, which is a way for two parties to mutually agree upon a shared key and authenticate one another while also providing participation deniability.
+This section outlines the flow of the Deniable Authenticated Key Exchange.
+This is a way to mutually agree upon a shared key for the two parties and authenticate one another while providing participation deniability.

 This protocol is derived from the [Spawn protocol][2], which uses dual-receiver encryption (DRE) and a non-interactive zero-knowledge proof of knowledge